usubalang/usuba/_posts/2020-03-16-interleaving.md

 pipeline, which means that any node call still present in the Usuba0 code will not be inlined.

-To evaluate how the factor and the grain impact performance, we generated implementations of 10 ciphers with different factors (0 (without interleaving), 2, 3, 4 and 5), and different grains (1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 12, 15, 20, 30, 50, 100, 200).
-We used Usubac's
+To evaluate how the factor and the granularity impact performance, we generated implementations of 10 ciphers with different factors (0 (without interleaving), 2, 3, 4 and 5), and different granularities (1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 12, 15, 20, 30, 50, 100, 200).
+We used
-`-unroll` and `-inline-all` flags to fully unroll and inline the codes (this flags will be discussed in a later post) in order to eliminate the impact of loops and function calls from our experiment.
+Usubac's `-unroll` and `-inline-all` flags to fully unroll and inline the codes (this flags will be discussed in a later post) in order to eliminate the impact of loops and function calls from our experiment.
 Overall, we generated 19.5 millions of lines of C code in 700 files for this benchmark.

 We benchmarked our interleaved implementations on general purpose registers rather than SIMD ones, and verified that the front-end was